pivot-access-ltd/bma-offline-docs/src/how-to-use-maas-in-an-air-gapped-environment-5212.md

 <h3 id="heading--other-os-user-data"><a href="#heading--other-os-user-data">How to use user_data to access non-MAAS-maintained images</a></h3>

 A user can create custom `user_data` which will configure CentOS or RHEL to use a specific mirror.
-Check out the [custom machine setup](https://maas.io/docs/custom-machine-setup) page for details on how to make this work.
+Check out the [machine customisation](/t/how-to-customise-machines/5108) page for details on how to make this work.

 <h3 id="heading--store-custom-images"><a href="#heading--store-custom-images">Storing customer images for non-MAAS-maintained images</a></h3>

 You can also create custom images and store them in your local mirror.
-Use the [MAAS Image Builder](https://maas.io/docs/image-builder) to create custom images as desired.
-Once you have the image built, consult the page on [local image mirrors](https://maas.io/docs/local-image-mirror) to see how to incorporate your newly-built image into the local stash.
+Use the [MAAS Image Builder](/t/how-to-build-maas-images/5100) to create custom images as desired.
+Once you have the image built, consult the page on [local image mirrors](/t/how-to-mirror-images-locally/5927) to see how to incorporate your newly-built image into the local stash.

 <a href="#heading--transparent-proxy"><h2 id="heading--transparent-proxy">How to set up a transparent proxy</h2></a>